 Being able to Grab everywhere is nice, as is sipping on Starbucks coffee every morning.
-But are you funding these everyday luxuries on your own, or is this lifestyle only possible because of mummy and daddy?
+But are you funding these everyday luxuries on your own, or is this lifestyle only possible thanks to your parents?

 If it’s the latter, you’re not alone.
 According to a 2017 survey by CreditCards.com, 74 percent of parents continue to help their adult children cover their expenses.
-And most of the time, it seems like they’re happy to.
+And most of the time, they’re happy to.

 So what’s the problem?
+Well, it seems like there are a few.
 We got Elsa Lim, a financial coach who runs personal finance consulting business Money Fit Coach, to tell us more.